ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

      ![Termination Confirmation](../media/extra/mh7.jpg)

-**Discuss with instructors the impact of Fabric capacities and Fabric regions, as well as the intelligent pooling mechanism, and the variance between workshop and real-world scenarios.**
+**Discuss with instructors the impact of Fabric capacities and Fabric regions, [concurrency limits](https://learn.microsoft.com/en-us/fabric/data-engineering/spark-job-concurrency-and-queueing), as well as the intelligent pooling mechanism, and the variance between workshop and real-world scenarios.**

 > [!IMPORTANT]